guidoasbun/party-time/documentation/phase-2.3-frontend-event-pages-plan.md

 - [ ] Create empty state component
 - [ ] Add loading skeletons
 - [ ] Implement responsive design
+- [ ] Create and run test for all work completed for phase 2.3.2

 ### Files to Create:
 ```typescript